 The other word of advice is to listen to your customers.
 Some of the biggest successes that I had started out as a business idea and it turned out that people didn’t want what I wanted to sell.
 But by listening to the customers, I developed products and services that they wanted and had big success that lead to millions of dollars of sales.

 How has Global From Asia Helped you

 It has been really amazing to watch Global From Asia grow from a small idea into a big community that is helping people.
-I have learned so much, specially going to the events and also networking with people, I’ve met some incredible people that I’ve helped and they’ve helped me and it’s really great to have a community to share and grow together.
+I have learned so much, specially going to the events and also networking with people.
+I’ve met some incredible people that I’ve helped and they’ve helped me.
+It’s really great to have a community to share and grow together.